mackenly/google-ads/README.md

 2. Install dependencies with `npm i`
 3. Run unit test watcher with `npm run test:dev`

+## Google Ads API Service Account

+Since this is a fully server side implementation, you will need to create a service account in your Google Ads account.
+You can do this by following these steps:

+### 1. Create Service Account
+1. Go to Google Cloud Console → IAM & Admin → Service Accounts
+2. Create new service account
+3. Download the JSON key file
+4. Enable Google Ads API for your project

+### 2. Grant Access in Google Ads
+1. In Google Ads → Tools → Access and Security → Account Access
+2. Add the service account email as a user
+3. Grant appropriate permissions (at minimum: Standard access)

+### 3. Extract Key Components for Zaraz
+From the JSON key file, you'll need these as separate Zaraz settings:

+- `client_email`
+- `private_key`
+- `project_id`
+- Your Google Ads `customer_id`
+- Your `developer_token` (from Google Ads API Center)

+> ![NOTE]
+> Need help?
+[Create an issue](https://github.com/mackenly/google-ads/issues) or post in the [Cloudflare Discord Zaraz channel](https://ptb.discord.com/channels/595317990191398933/917505178016579605) and tag `@mackenly`.

 ## ⚙️ Tool Settings

 > Settings are used to configure the tool in a Component Manager config file